willfurnass/sheffield_hpc/using-iceberg/sge.rst

 files to use as input and where to save the output.
 Once you have a script file, or other executable file, you can submit it to the queue by running::

-    qsh myscript.sh
+    qsub myscript.sh

-you can also specify extra arguments to this, or at the start of your script, to give you access to more cores or memory or change the maximum execution time, a full list of the availble options are given below.
+you can also specify extra arguments to this, or at the start of your script, to give you access to more cores or memory or change the maximum execution time, a full list of the available options are given below.

 All Scheduler Options